liulifenyf/TSPTFBS/README.md

 ### Tutorial
 ## Training
 By running the train.py process directly, ABF2 will be used as an example to run the training program and generate a folder for saving the newly trained model and training results.Modify the file path of TFBS in the training program to realize the training of another TF.
-*** before training, remember to generate the fa file of TFs with bedtools.
+Before training, remember to generate the fa file of TFs with bedtools.
 ## Predicting
 ```
 cd Arabidopsis.tf.pred
 python Predict.py <input fasta file>
 ```
-After the program runs, a result.csv file will be generated in the current folder to record the prediction results of the models. we provide a test.fa file for testing.
+After the program runs, a result.csv file will be generated in the current folder which record the prediction results of the models. we provide a test.fa file for testing.
-### input File
+### Input File Format
 The uplode file must be DNA sequences which have a length of 201bp and a format in FASTA.
 A FASTA sequence seems like below:
 ```